microsoft/genaiscript/packages/vscode/README.md

 CoArch tightly integrate the prompt engineering cycle inside Visual Studio Code infrastructure to provide a augmented, tooled, prompting experience.

-### Prompt Files
+### GPTools

 CoArch prompts use stylized JavaScript with minimal syntax.
-They are stored as files (`prompts/*.prompt.js`) in your project.
+They are stored as files (`gptools/*.prompt.js`) in your project.

 CoArch comes with builtin prompts and allows you to fork and customize the AI prompts to your project specific needs.
 This leverages VSCode language support (completion, coloring, error checking)